sorodrigo/App-Ubicua/README.md

 "S3username": ""
 }</pre></code>

-Configure a Node.js server using the package.json file located inside the Node Server folder and include all files contained in the same folder.
+2. Configure a Node.js server using the package.json file located inside the Node Server folder and include all files contained in the same folder.

-Finally set the BASE_URL to the correspondent value in the Swift project's file named APIHelper.swift.
+3. Finally, set the BASE_URL to the correspondent value in the Swift project's file named APIHelper.swift.